troydaniels/troydaniels.github.io/_posts/2017-10-10-learn-you-a-haskell-for-great-good-p2.markdown

   |  (x == head xs) = (x:head (pack xs)):tail (pack xs)
   | otherwise = [x]:pack xs
 {% endhighlight %}

+At this point, I found myself slowing down considerably, having to think more thoroughly about how to define the problem recursively.
+In the first guard statement, we're recursing in two separate directions, and it takes some thought to convince yourself that that this statement indeed yields the desired structure.

 10: Run-length encoding of a list.
 Use the result of problem P09 to implement the so-called run-length encoding data compression method.
 Consecutive duplicates of elements are encoded as lists (N E) where N is the number of duplicates of the element E.
 {% highlight hs startinline=true %}